-A baseline survey is an initial walk-through to understand the processes, materials, work environment and physical layout.
-The intent is to identify possible risks to worker health and the need for further evaluating and testing to determine if there is a risk of overexposure and regulatory compliance issues.
-Risks can include chemicals, minerals, pharmaceuticals, physical hazards (noise, heat, radiation) ergonomics and organizational/program deficiencies.
+A baseline survey is an initial walk-through to understand the processes, materials, work environment and physical layout and job tasking where exposure to chemicals or other agents are involved.
+The intent is to identify possible risks to worker health and the need for further evaluating and testing to determine if there is a risk of overexposure and OSHA regulatory compliance issues.
+Risks can include chemicals, minerals, pharmaceuticals, physical hazards (noise, heat, radiation) training, ergonomics and organizational/program deficiencies.

-During a monitoring survey, testing and sampling is performed by an Industrial Hygienist to determine actual exposure to the agents in the work environment.
+During a monitoring survey, testing and sampling are performed by an Industrial Hygienist to determine actual exposure to the agents in the work environment.
 Results can identify health risks and the need to make changes to the materials, work practices, or personal protection.
-Some of the more prominent concerns at present include: hexavalent chromium (hex chrome, Chrome 6) resulting from exposure to welding fumes on stainless steel; crystalline silica, cristobalite, tridymite from exposure to sand and gravel, pharmaceuticals during formulation, packaging, exposure trials and animal trials, hydraulic fracturing (fracking) for oil & gas drilling or concrete construction projects; isocyanate exposure from paints and plastics; lead and other heavy metal exposure from welding and soldering; anesthetic gases (nitrous oxide, halothane, enflurane) in hospital operating rooms; formaldehyde in furniture finishes, adhesives and even hair care products.
-We have performed Industrial Hygiene surveys in steel mills, chemical plants, warehouses, pharmaceutical companies, meat processors, construction, hospitals, assembly plants, foundries, vehicle assembly, utilities, laboratories, recyclers, aerospace, refineries, packaging, woodworking and many more over our 36 years in business.
+Some of the more prominent concerns especially those regulated by OSHA (See 29CFR1910.1000 Table Z-1, Z-2, Z-3) and specifically regulated materials (ex. asbestos 29CFR1910.1001 & 29CFR1926.1101)at present include: hexavalent chromium (hex chrome, Chrome 6) resulting from exposure to welding fumes on stainless steel; crystalline silica, cristobalite, tridymite from exposure to sand and gravel, pharmaceuticals during formulation, packaging, exposure trials and animal trials, hydraulic fracturing (fracking) for oil & gas drilling or concrete construction projects; isocyanate exposure from paints and plastics; lead and other heavy metal exposure from welding and soldering; anesthetic gases (nitrous oxide, halothane, enflurane) in hospital operating rooms; formaldehyde in furniture finishes, adhesives and even hair care products.
+We have performed Industrial Hygiene surveys in steel mills foundries, refineries, chemical plants, warehouses, pharmaceutical companies, meat processors, construction, hospitals, assembly plants, vehicle assembly, utilities, laboratories, recyclers, aerospace, packaging, woodworking and many more over our 36 years in business.
 All IH surveys are either performed by a CIH (Certified Industrial Hygienist) or by an experienced Industrial Hygienist under the direct supervision of a CIH.
 All reports are reviewed and signed off by a CIH.

 Noise surveys include both a “noise map” and noise dosimeter survey to satisfy the OSHA 29 CFR 1910.95 requirement.
 The noise map uses a floor plan to identify noisy areas and equipment.
 Noise dosimeters are worn by the worker who may be exposed to levels at or above the 85 dBA hearing conservation level or at or above the 90 dBA regulatory limit for noise reduction and mandatory hearing protection.
+Noise dosimeters are now so small, they can be clipped to the worker’s collar.
 If action is required, we will assist in determining the appropriate action to protect workers and/or reduce the noise.

-- Welding Fumes Testing/Sampling.
+Welding Fumes Testing/Sampling.
 Welding fume can harm the health of employees, causing both short term (acute) effects and long term (chronic) effects.
 Workers can be affected even if employers comply with the OSHA Permissible Exposure Limit (PELs) for exposure, as OSHA’s final standards do not always keep up with current science.
 Acute effects of exposure to welding fume include Metal Fume Fever.
 Symptoms are like the flu and usually last 24 hours.
 Zinc, the coating used in galvanized metal, is often associated with Metal Fume Fever.
 Chronic effects can be severe and may include cancers and permanent disability.
 Lead (Pb), Cadmium (Cd), Beryllium (Be), Mercury (Hg), fluorides from fluxes, Iron (Fe), Nickel (Ni), Copper (Cu), Aluminum (Al), Carbon Monoxide (CO) and Carbon Dioxide (CO2) are the most likely offenders.
+Also, hexavalent chromium found in stainless steel is now specifically regulated by OSHA as cancer-causing substance (general industry 29 CFR 1910.1026 and construction 29 CFR 1926.1126).
 We can test/sample for individual exposure levels and design or recommend appropriate controls based on the situation.

 Nitrous Oxide: 25 ppm during administration